ejvalero/python_tools/XMLTools/README.md

 ## Python Compatibility

-XMLTagger is compatible only with Python 3.
+XMLTools is compatible only with Python 3.
 Python 2 is not supported.